alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Tooling

-Consider how you will enforce style and lint your configurations, and investigate if there’s an editor plug-in that integrates these tools into your workflow.
+Consider how you will enforce style and lint your configurations, and investigate if there's an editor plug-in that integrates these tools into your workflow.

 You can also use precommit hooks to run the same tools to ensure checked-in config is high quality.